-The Yocto-Light-V3 device is an USB ambiant light sensor (lux meter) which will allow you to you measure ambient light up to 100'000 lux.
-Measurements can be directly read via USB or stored on the device internal flash for later retrieval when connected again by USB.
+The Yocto-Light-V3 device is a USB ambient light sensor (lux meter) which allows you to measure ambient light up to 100'000 lux.
+Measurements can be read directly via USB or stored on the device internal flash for later retrieval when connected again by USB.

 This device is a replacement for the Yocto-Light V1 which is not produced anymore.
-THe response to light is closer to human eye than the Yocto-Light-V2.
+The response to light is closer to that of the human eye than the Yocto-Light-V2.

 I'm suprised new desktop motherboards don't come with light sensors and was therefore very happy to find this product.

 You claim that it don't need any drivers.
 Does that mean that Windows will automatically register this as a light sensors common in laptops and use it to adjust my external screens brightness?